Thai nobility: Chief ministers

 The samuhanayok was head of the Mahatthai.
 During the Ayutthaya period, office-holders took the title Chakri, with the rank of phraya.
 The rank was increased to chaophraya during Thonburi, and in Rattanakosin individualized titles were granted to each appointee.
 According to the Three Seals Law, the samuhanayok had a sakdina of 10,000.

 The samuhakalahom was head of the Kalahom.
 Like the samuhanayok, the post had a sakdina of 10,000.
 Most of office-holders were titled Chaophraya Mahasena well into the Rattanakosin period.

 Ministers

 Four ministers headed the four government departments of the chatusadom.
 By the Rattanakosin period, the head of the Krom Mueang or Nakhonban were titled Yommarat, with most having the rank of chaophraya.
 The head of the Krom Wang was titled Thammathikon after the department, or Thammathikoranathibodi.
-Most heads of the Krom Phra Khlang took the rank and title Chaophraya Phra Khlang.
+Most heads of the Krom Phra Khlang took the rank and title Chaophraya Phra Khlang, while during Ayutthaya period the title was also called Kosathibodi.
 The heads of Krom Na or Kasettrathikan had the rank and title Chaophraya Phonlathep.